 If you are interested in holding a home funeral for a loved one who has died, you'll need to be aware of the laws that apply.
 Here is an overview of the rules that govern home funerals in Kentucky.

-In all states, it is legal to have your loved one’s body at home after they die.
-Kentucky does not require you to involve a licensed funeral director in making or carrying out final arrangements.
-(See, for example, Kentucky Revised Statutes § 213.076 (2018), which permits the “funeral director, or person acting as such,” to file the death certificate.)
+In all states, it is legal to have your loved one's body at home after they die.
+Kentucky doesn't require you to involve a licensed funeral director in making or carrying out final arrangements.
+(See, for example, Ky.
+Rev. Stat. § 213.076 (2024), which permits the "funeral director, or person acting as such," to file the death certificate.)

-Kentucky law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to any health care agent named by the deceased person before death, and after that to family members in an established order.
+Kentucky law determines who has the right to make final decisions about a person's body and funeral services.
+This right and responsibility goes to the following people, in order:

 Kentucky has no embalming requirements, and refrigeration or dry ice can usually preserve a body for a short time.
 There are resources available to help you learn to prepare a body at home for burial or cremation.
 The website of the National Home Funeral Alliance is a good place to start.

 If the person died of a contagious disease, you should consult a doctor.

 If you won't be using a funeral director to carry out final arrangements, you must complete and file the death certificate yourself.
 Kentucky now uses an electronic death registration system, but you can still use a paper death certificate.
 You must obtain a blank death certificate from the local health department or the coroner.

 Kentucky law requires you to present the death certificate to the deceased person's attending physician, advanced practice registered nurse, or physician assistant within five days of the death.
 (Ky.
 Rev. Stat. § 213.076 (2024).)